SCHValaris/ADA_Homeworks/Project/README.md

 # Dataset
 - We will use the Amazon Review Dataset (http://jmcauley.ucsd.edu/data/amazon/).
 More precisely, we will process the user review data and the metadata of the products.
 We will analyze the reviewer's text review with a sentiment analyzer and compare it to the ratings that he gave.
 With this analysis we expect to construct a model which will tell us if the rating correspond to the text review.
-We will also analyze the distribution of the ratings per category, items and reviewers to gain insights in the reviews distribution.
+We will also analyze the distribution of the ratings per category, items and reviewers to gain insights in the reviews distribution and build category of reviewers.

 # A list of internal milestones up until project milestone 2
 - Learn to how to process the dataset in the cluster
 - Process the statistics side of our analysis : Mean rating per user / product / category, number of reviews per user ...
 - Process the text analysis : Positivity / Negativity of the review, Similarity of the review (Bot detection)

-# Questions for TAa
+# Questions for TA
+- Is it possible to use text-based sentiment detection libraries on the cluster ?
+- Is it still possible to change some small part of our project after ? (e.g We find another research questions still in the scope of the project, or add an other dataset in the list like Wikipedia)